JobJourney Logo

 Role-Specific

-Design an A/B test to evaluate a new checkout flow.
-How would you determine sample size, duration, and success metrics?
+Design an A/B test for a new checkout flow.
+How do you set sample size, duration, and success criteria — and what could invalidate the result?

 Behavioral